 Writing your book is a phenomenal accomplishment; the rush of typing those last words and putting the finishing touches on it is akin to climbing a mountain and finally reaching the summit.
 Once you get to the top, you’re hoping you can stop, enjoy the view, and relish in your achievement, and you can—but not for too long.
 Once you've completed your book, the next leg of the journey begins: marketing it.

-One of the things that stands in the way of most writers' ability to self-publish is book design.
+One of the things that stands in the way of many writers' ability to self-publish is book design.
 Finding and hiring a book cover designer, formatting the interior, uploading your files to IngramSpark—it can all seem a bit daunting.
-What if we told you IngramSpark now offers a FREE tool to create your own book online?
+What if we told you IngramSpark offers a FREE tool to create your own book online?
 You heard that right—learn more about what you can do with IngramSpark's free Book-Building Tool!

 by Chris Payne